Back to Blog

 5. Not Taking Enough Practice Tests

-Reading the guide is important, but it is not enough on its own.
-Practice tests reveal gaps in your knowledge and help you get comfortable with the multiple‑choice format and time pressure.
+Reading the guide matters, but it is not enough on its own.
+Practice tests show you the gaps in your knowledge and get you used to the multiple-choice format and the time pressure.
+Our free practice tests give you instant feedback and an explanation for every question.

 Sample Values Questions That Catch People Out